MestreALMO/Add-Remove-Mark-and-Mark-off-With-ReactJS/README.md

 [Here is the original link of the challenge](https://www.notion.so/Desafio-01-Conceitos-do-React-51e4099a6e2f4d4bae94f9fe75bb769d)
 <br />
-Challenge is completed!
-This one was to create a new object with the input, mark on and off the input by selecting them with the checkbox and deleting it when selected
+<p>Challenge was completed!
+This one was to create a new object with the input, mark on and off the input by selecting them with the checkbox and deleting it when selected. <.p>
+<p>After the challenge was done I made my own alterations so the code is unique!, though the code that I used only for the challenge can be found in the other branch</p>

 <!-- GETTING STARTED -->